Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 ## 2.5 File Merger module

-The merger module combines results from multiple NER module runs into a single file for analysis.
+The File Merger module combines results from multiple NER module runs into a single file for analysis.
 First, as all the other steps above, set ignore analysis to false.
 Then use the following input and output config arguments:

 #### Config file arguments:
 - "input_paths": list of input folder path where the files are saved. for example: ["path/to/cell/model/files/", "path/to/chemical/model/files/", "path/to/disease/model/files/"]
 - "entities": list of entities correcponding to the models.
 For example: ["cell", "chemical", "disease"]
 - "output_path": output path where the medged file will be saved

-Note that only files that contain the same document collection (i.e. files produced with the same batch_size in the Sentence Splitter) can be merged.
+Note that only files that contain the same document collection (i.e. files produced with the same batch_size in the Sentence Splitter) can be merged and that these are matched by the numeric suffix.
+Merged files with multiple entity classes cannot be run in the analysis module.
 ___

 ## 2.6 Metrics module
 ![](imgs/pipeline_metrics.png)

-The metrics module can be used to evaluate the performance of NER models/dictionaries on token level.
+The metrics module is not part of the NER annotation workflow but can instead be used to evaluate the performance of NER models/dictionaries on token level.
 It calculates precision, recall and F1 scores by comparing an IOB2-formatted file with predictions with an IOB2-formatted file with the true annotations (ground truth).
 An IOB2 file contains one token per line, followed by a separator and a label (B, I or O).
 B is the label for the first token of the entity, I is the label of the subsequent tokens of the entity and O is for tokens that do not belong to an entitity.
 As an example for IOB2 files, you can look at the files in the [Simplified Lund COVID-19 corpus](https://github.com/Aitslab/EasyNER/blob/main/data/Simplified%20Lund%20COVID19%20corpus.zip).

 To run the metrics module, set ignore metrics to false in the config file.
 Then use the following input and output config arguments: